Chicagoland Soldiers and veterans honor the fallen during local Memorial Day parade

 |0

-This work, Chicagoland Soldiers and veterans honor the fallen during local Memorial Day parade [Image 3 of 3], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chicagoland Soldiers and veterans honor the fallen during local Memorial Day parade, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Chicagoland Soldiers and veterans honor the fallen during local Memorial Day parade